mstksg/inCode/copy/entries/inside.md

     over similar concepts and introduces "Applicative", which can be seen as a way to combine contexted values.

+Don't forget as you're reading these things and moving on that it's not correct to say "Functors are worlds", or "Monads are worlds".
+As I mentioned before in an aside, Monads aren't "anything" other than the functions and the laws.
+Rather, if we look at `Maybe`, etc. as a "world", then *having a Monad interface/instance* allows us to do cool things with that world.

 As always, if you have any questions, leave them in the comments, or come find me on freenode's #haskell --- I go by *jle`* :)